Skip to content

 3. Updates component.state.form[fieldName] on each change

-4. Skips inputs inside child data-component elements
+4. Skips file inputs and fields inside child data-component elements

 Serialization (SerializeUtils)